Economy of Assam: Oil and Gas

 Assam is a major producer of crude oil and natural gas in India.
 It was placed as the second in the world, (after Titusville in the United States) where petroleum was discovered.
 Asia's first successful mechanically drilled oil well was drilled in Makum (Assam) way back in 1867.
 The second oldest oil well in the world still produces crudes oil.
 Most of the oilfields of Assam are located in the Upper Assam region of the Brahmaputra Valley.
 Assam has four oil refineries located at Guwahati, Digboi, Numaligarh and Bongaigaon with a total capacity of 7 million tonnes per year.
-Bongaigaon Refinery and Petrochemicals Limited (BRPL) is the only S&P CNX 500 conglomerate with a corporate office in Assam.
+The Bongaigaon Refinery and Petrochemicals Limited (BRPL) is the only S&P CNX 500 conglomerate with a corporate office in Assam.

-One of the biggest public sector oil company of the country, Oil India Ltd. has its plant and headquarter at Duliajan.
+One of the biggest public sector oil company of the country, Oil India Ltd., has its plant and headquarters in Duliajan.

 Other Industries

 Apart from tea and petroleum refineries, Assam has few industries of significance.
 Industrial development is inhibited by its physical and political isolation from neighbouring countries such as Myanmar, China and Thailand and from the other growing South East Asian economies.
 The region is landlocked and situated in the easternmost periphery of India and is linked to the central India by a flood and cyclone prone narrow corridor with weak transportation infrastructure.
-The international airport in Guwahati is yet to find airlines providing better direct international flights.
+The international airport in Guwahati finds airlines providing better direct international flights.
 The Brahmaputra suitable for navigation does not have sufficient infrastructure for international trade and success of such a navigable trade route will be dependent on proper channel maintenance, and diplomatic and trade relationships with Bangladesh.

 Although having a poor overall industrial performance, there are several other industries, including a chemical fertiliser plant at Namrup, petrochemical industries at Namrup and Bongaigaon, paper mills at Jagiroad, Panchgram and Jogighopa, sugar mills at Barua Bamun Gaon, Chargola, Kampur, cement plant at Bokajan, cosmetics plant of Hindustan Unilever(HUL) at Doom Dooma, etc. Moreover, there are other industries such as jute mill, textile and yarn mills, silk mill, etc. Many of these industries are facing loss and closer due to lack of infrastructure and improper management practices.